Why Diagnostic Medical Sonography?

 - Complete developmental courses required from results of your Placement Tests.

-- Complete college-level general biology or introduction to biological science course AND college level medical terminology with a letter grade of "C" or better.
+- Complete pre-requisite course work with a letter grade of "C" or better.

 - Recommended but not required: Shadow in hospital ultrasound department in the areas